 We know that we are not mental health professionals but we have enlisted some useful self-care tips that can help you ensure better mental well-being:

 - Communication is the key to ensuring a healthier mind.
 It means that it is important to take time to check up on your loved ones, has fun chats with your special people and has heart-to-heart conversations with those you know will understand you.

 - Mental health and nutrition are two sides of the same coin.
 The best tip to boost your mental health is to eat nutritious and healthy food.
 Deficiency in certain vitamins and minerals can also make a person feel low.

 - Don’t isolate yourself.
 Always stay connected to your friends and family.
 If you can’t physically reach them try to video call or at least give them a call to share the things you are going through.
 You will feel lighter after sharing your thoughts with someone.

 - Alcohol and drugs are strictly prohibited even when you are physically and mentally fit.
 These substances are not just harmful to your physical health, it also affects your mental health.

-- You must have heard that working out or exercise is the best escape from reality.
+- You must have heard that working out or exercising is the best escape from reality.
 Working out and regular exercise will help you manage your stress and take your mind off things.

 - Lastly, spend some time doing what you love.
-If dancing makes you happy take out time for your dancing session, if painting is relaxing your mind takes time for regular painting.
-Do what makes you happy is the ultimate tip to manage stress.
+If dancing makes you happy takeout time for your dancing session, if painting is relaxing your mind takes time for regular painting.
+Doing what makes you happy is the ultimate tip to manage stress.

 All mental illnesses can not be cured at home and professional guidance is needed.
 If you are going through the low phase of your life, on verge of a mental break down or simply need to talk about the things you are going through or facing, here are some reliable professional assistance you can seek: